At the bottom of every climber’s heart lies a gnarled twist, like a knot on the root of a magnolia tree, where life

 “What the hell is that?”
 I’d asked while he tried to sneakily stuff a Misty Mountain crash pad into the Subaru’s hatchback.

 “Uh, dude, you know, while you and the girls go hike around, I thought I’d do a little bouldering.”

 “Ugh.
 Earth-nerd!”
 That was the term I’d given to my childhood friend-cum-rock-climber.
 But really I was just jealous.
 And now, because of his condescending

 “while you and the girls go hiking” attitude, I really took issue.

 “Well, guess I’ll do a little boulder climbing with you then,” I said as I crammed my over-stuffed Cabela’s duffle on top of his spot pad.

-a bent finger like the back of a striking cobra.“It’s just called bouldering, man.
+“It’s just called bouldering, man.
 And you don’t even have climbing shoes.”